victor-marino/indexa-gsheets-history/README.md

 Your account data is accessed securely by using Indexa's [official API](https://support.indexacapital.com/es/esp/introduccion-api).

-This can be useful for:
+This can be useful to:
-* Keeping an offline history of the value of your portfolio in your own spreadsheets, without having to access your Indexa Capital account or pull out any exports.
+* Keep an offline, up-to-date history of the value of your assets within your own documents.
+* Build your own historical charts and Google Sheets integrations without having to poll Indexa's API for past data.
-* Building the price history of instruments that do not have a publicly available NAV, such as Indexa's own pension plans for self-employed people.
+* Build the price history of instruments that do not have a publicly available NAV, such as Indexa's own pension plans for self-employed people.

 # Usage